Web Push Notifications Explained

 Technical requirements for implementing web push notifications

 Brands wanting to implement web push notifications typically work with a web push service.
-For brands implementing the Airship Web Notify solution, implementation requires:
+For brands implementing the Airship’s Web Notification solution, implementation requires:

-- HTTPS (secure) website — or, if their website is HTTP, a brand can create one HTTPS page to handle web push registration.
+- HTTPS (secure) website – or, if the website is HTTP, a brand can create one HTTPS page to handle web push registration.

 - If executing a “soft ask,” development of a soft ask registration UI.